wurthless-elektroniks/modern-loadfare/cbb/readme.md

 New-style CBs typically have the following characteristics:
 - No POST code outputs during execution
+- Almost all panic cases, instead of outputting a POST code and halting gracefully, instead execute an illegal opcode (`00 00 00 00`)
 - Random delays to throw off glitching attempts (also in CB_A)
 - Strict CB/CD pairings, enforced by CD entry point obfuscation (see below)